CSC207-UofT/course-project-group-039-foodies/phase1/design_document.md

 _Single-responsibility principle_:
   * The RecipeFactory class has only one responsibility, to create recipes and that responsibility has been taken out of other classes.
   * The GroupFactory also has only one responsibility– to create groups.
 We have taken out these responsibilities from Group class and added them to the GroupFactory to satisfy the single-responsibility principle.
   * However, a current flaw in the design is that the RecipeCollection class seems to have too many responsibilites, being responsible for adding, removing, finding, iterating, filtering, and sorting over a collection of recipes.
-We can fix this by creating a series of classes that inherit from each other, splitting the resposibilities for adding, removing, finding and iterating, filtering, sorting.
+We can fix this by creating a series of classes that inherit from each other, splitting the resposibilities for adding, removing, finding, iterating and filtering, sorting.

 _Open–closed principle_:
   * It is easy to extend the functionality of our code while modifying very little of any of the existing source.
 For example: